BenRose1998/MySQL-Database-Fiddle/README.md

 # MySQL-Database-Fiddle
 A MySQL coding playing for educational use.
-There is a [Staff Guide](/MySQL%20Coding%20Playground%20-%20Staff%20Guide.docx) on how to use the system.
+Here is a [Guide](/MySQL%20Coding%20Playground%20-%20Staff%20Guide.docx) on how to use the system.

+## Configuaration
+There is a `config.php` file which allows for configuration of the database connection and admin credentials.

 ## Deployment Requirements
 - Web Server